 Creating an IPsec tunnel between NG Firewall appliances

-To configure the tunnel, go to APPS > IPsec > IPsec Tunnels.
+To configure the tunnel, go to Apps > IPsec > IPsec Tunnels.
 Remove any default tunnels that may remain from the initial installation.
-Click ADD to begin creating the tunnel.
+Click Add to begin creating the tunnel.

 Connection Type: Use Tunnel.